apache/arrow/docs/source/python/data.rst

    arr = pa.ListViewArray.from_arrays(offsets, sizes, values)
    arr

-See the format specification for more details on the :ref:`listview-layout`.
+See the format specification for more details on :ref:`listview-layout`.

 Struct arrays
 ~~~~~~~~~~~~~